Elijah-w15/Catalyst/README.md

 expected value across those scenarios (green minus red), squashed to 0 to 1, then weighted by how well trusted, independent news corroborates the thesis.

-Connect a broker (Alpaca / IBKR) to deploy a basket for real; positions reconcile back into your Φ.

 ## The vision

 A paid SaaS ETF-builder and brokerage passthrough on top of a free, public, competitive S&P-beating leaderboard.
 Anyone can post a thesis and have it tracked against the S&P for a spot on the ranked ladder.

+Premium unlocks the rest: connect a partner broker (Alpaca or IBKR) and deploy a catalyst for real, turning any thesis into a useable, custom ETF.

 ## Tech

 Python + Flask, PostgreSQL with `pgvector`.
 Local-first AI via [Ollama](https://ollama.com)